-LSAs give users a direct connection to your Google My Business information such as phone number, address, years in business, reviews.
-Perhaps the most important connection is that it also links to your website so your prospects can scour the content you have on your site for information as well!
+LSAs give users a direct connection to your Google My Business information, such as phone number, address, years in business, and reviews.
+Perhaps the most important connection is that it also links to your website, so your prospects can scour the content you have on your site for information as well!

 Benefit 5 – Managing your budget.

 How your investment is managed on the LSA platform is in weekly intervals.
 By working with weekly budgets, your total investment is carefully monitored, and adjustments can easily be made at any time to meet your current needs.
 Additionally, LSAs work on a pay-per-lead basis!

 So, if a lead wasn’t up to your standards, you can dispute the charge.

 Having some form of social proof is arguably the most important decision factor for all consumers searching the web.
 Luckily, local service ads for law firms incorporate your firm’s GMB (Google My Business).

 One of the key benefits of having a Google Business Profile is the possibility to showcase the reviews and ratings your clients have left your firm.
 This dramatically impacts the decision-making of prospects who are looking to see what has been said of your services, management, and overall support.

 Also, another quick note: If you have negative reviews, too, don’t fret.
 You can also use them.